dotalign/dotalign.github.io/staging/ingested_data.md

 - **Firewall** – Azure SQL Server can be configured to restrict access to only a specific list of IP addresses.
 In this case, only infrastructure components related to DotAlign Cloud are on that list.

 - **Encrypted Connection Strings** - App settings and connection strings are stored encrypted and decrypted only before being injected into the application’s process memory when it starts.
-The encryption keys used, are regularly rotated.
+The encryption keys used are regularly rotated.

 ## Data Types